codeayiku/Demo-indian-start-up/README.md

 ### How to Use the Dashboard
 1. Open the Power BI file (`Indian_Startup_Ecosystem.pbix`).
-2. Use the filters at the top to narrow down the data.
+2. Use the filters at the left to narrow down the data.
 3. Hover over charts for detailed insights.
 4. Click on segments of the charts to see related data updates.